-Complete and attach the following attestations: 1) Attestation of Planting, with supporting documentary evidence of planting such as invoices and event photos, 2) Attestation of Planting Affirmation, signed by a participating organization attesting to the tree planting.
+Complete and attach the following attestations: 1) Attestation of Planting, including supporting documentary evidence of how trees were paid for and who planted them such as invoices and event photos, 2) Attestation of Planting Affirmation, signed by a representative of a participating organization that can attest to the tree planting.
 Provide any additional notes as relevant.

 Project Operator has signed the Attestation of Planting and provided supporting documentary evidence of planting.
-A participating organization in the tree planting has signed the Planting Affirmation.
+A participating organization in the tree planting, [insert name of participating organization(s)] has signed the Planting Affirmation.